Dennis Michael Lynch is far more educated than most when it comes to illegals.

 Steve King met with Lynch.
 When asked about the sign, King didn't know the part about Chinese.
 He was nonplussed about the Chinese.
 King is very well versed about the immigration problem.
 But, he doesn't know it all.

 The people who need licenses are illegal aliens.
 To get a job necessitates having a valid license.
 Most Americans don't think much about having a license.
 It is easy to get a license if you are in this country legally.
-But, if you are without a license, the basic problem is unsurmountable.
+But, if you are without a license, the basic problem is insurmountable.

 Janet Napolitano says the border is as good as it has ever been.
 She will only say this.
 She won't give estimates as to how many are on the border.
 The sign in Chinese tells us that Chinese have been coming into the country in large numbers.
 There are also cartels hiding.
 They make themselves scarce.
 Napolitano knows this.
 Who will give us the numbers to know how to protect us.
 Lynch has said that Napolitano is a downright lie.

-Marco Rubio has said in his senate campaign, "I will never support-never have and never will support-any effort to grant blanket legislation, amnesty to folks who entered or stayed in this country illegally."
+Marco Rubio has said in his senate campaign, "I will never support - never have and never will support - any effort to grant blanket legislation, amnesty to folks who entered or stayed in this country illegally."

 Rubio is trying to have it both ways.
 He has plans for the future of the presidency.
-He said, to the largely audience of Hispanics, let's be clear.
+He said, to the audience of largely Hispanics, let's be clear.
 Nobody is talking about preventing legalization.
 Rubio, just where do you stand?
 The American people are watching.
 He has changed from saying the border has to come first, to saying the legalization from illegals comes first.
 Ann Coulter calls Rubio "the Jack Kevorkian of the GOP."

 Lynch went face to face and asked Rubio if it was good or bad for illegal immigration.
 Rubio tried to duck the question.
 Because Rubio would not give an answer, Lynch said it was bad.